MicrosoftDocs/entra-docs/docs/identity/devices/assign-local-admin.md

 At the time of Microsoft Entra join, we add the following security principals to the local administrators group on the device:

 - The Microsoft Entra Global Administrator role
-- The Microsoft Entra joined Device Local Administrator role
+- The Microsoft Entra Joined Device Local Administrator role
 - The user performing the Microsoft Entra join

 > [!NOTE]